Correspondence (incoming): begging letters, P - Q

 Some days ago I saw your picture and read in "Comfort" that you were one of America's most generous philanthropist, read of the magnificent contribution you had given in the aid of education, and my mind has been turned on you ever since.
 I've been wondering if you would help me — a poor girl 27 years of age.
 I suppose it is useless to say that I have seen much trouble, for one of my years, but God has given me strength to endure.
 Still my trouble for the past 2 months has been very great, yet

-Last edit 8 months ago by MikeH
+Last edit over 1 year ago by MikeH

 Untitled Page 2